Health testing for LPN1, LPN2 and in 2017 LEMP or Leukoencephalomyelopathy

 Katie Minor, geneticist at Minnesota USA recently wrote "The goal of genetic testing should be to keep as many dogs as possible in the breeding population without producing animals with disease.
 By testing you can safely breed carriers, knowing no affected will be produced."

 In 2014, a genetic marker was found for the LPN2 strain of Polyneuropathy.
 This was totally different from LPN1 as it was advised not to breed from carrier D/N dogs.
 There is evidence that known carrier dogs had lived long lives and had not produced any affected dogs, many litters have been born from D/N dogs over the years but there seems no substantial evidence or statistics to rule out the use of these dogs.
+In following the advocated advice, have breeders created damage to an already small gene pool by removing these carrier dogs?

 We have tested our dogs in breeding and they are all LPN2 clear.